 Dots for love and peace

 Dots for Love and Peace (2009) was one of only three temporary public art projects worldwide designed by iconic Japanese artist Yayoi Kusama.
-It was installed on the exterior architecture of City Gallery Wellington, New Zealand.
+It was installed on the exterior architecture of the City Gallery Wellington, New Zealand.
 Dots for Love and Peace is an intense and unexpected public artwork and reflects Kusama’s obsessive interest in repetition, pattern and color says Gallery director Paula Savage.
 The scale of the work is immense, covering the entire 52-meter frontage of City Gallery Wellington.
-Working from the 1930′s architectural drawings of the Gallery façade, Kusama created a detailed plan for the public artwork, with exact specifications of color, size, and placement of each individual dot.
+Working from the 1930′s architectural drawings of the Gallery façade, Kusama created a detailed plan for the public artwork, with exact specifications of color, size, and placement of each dot.